arnonym/ha-plugins/README.md

         '1234': # DTMF sequence, and definition of a sub-menu
             id: owner # same as above, also any other option from above can be used in this sub-menu
             message: Welcome beautiful.
+            cache_audio: true # If message should be cached in `cache_dir`.
+                              # Defaults to false. `cache_dir` must be configured in ha-sip config.
+                              # Don't enable this for dynamic messages, you'll just fill your storage.
             post_action: hangup
         '5432':
             id: maintenance